Stanford romps into Elite Eight, 89-62 over Missouri State - WTMJ

 AP Sports Writer

-Stanford led by 23 at halftime and by as much as 38 in the fourth quarter as the Cardinal kept up their postseason barrage of 3-pointers by making 15.
+This Sweet 16 rematch from Stanford’s win in 2019 quickly turned into a blowout.
+The Cardinal led by 23 at halftime and by as much as 38 in the fourth quarter.
+Stanford kept up its postseason barrage of 3-pointers by making 15 against the Lady Bears.

-The Cardinal (28-2) have made at least 13 from long range in each of their three tournament games.
-Jump led the way Sunday with five.

-“We try to ride the hot hand,” said Kiana Williams, Stanford’s career leader in 3-pointers who made four and scored 16 points.
-“It’s hard to guard us because you can’t just focus on one person.”

-The tournament’s overall No. 1 seed advanced to Tuesday’s Alamo Region final against the winner of Sunday’s later game between No. 2 Louisville and No. 6 Oregon.
+Stanford (28-2) has averaged 14 made 3s over its three tournament victories.
+The overall No. 1 seed advances to Tuesday’s Alamo Region final against the winner of Sunday’s later game between No. 2 Louisville and No. 6 Oregon.

 A win there would send Stanford to its 14th Final Four.
 Cardinal coach Tara VanDerveer has won two national championships, but none since 1992.